 - Beat the egg white with a whisk until soft and foamy.
 Add sugar, salt and spices and whisk until well-combined.

 - Fold in the nuts until completely coated with the egg and spice mixture.

 - Line a baking sheet with parchment paper.
 Spread nuts in a single layer on parchment.

 - Bake for 15 minutes.
 Remove from oven, and using a spatula, scrape up the layer of nuts and flip them over and around, making sure to separate clusters and spread them out in a single layer again on the parchment.

 - Reduce heat to 250 degrees, return baking sheet to oven, and continue to cook for 10 to 15 minutes, ensuring that nuts are roasted and moisture from the egg white is gone.

-- Allow to cool completely on a wire rack.
+- Carefully transfer the parchment paper to a wire rack to cool completely.
+Remember the nuts are coated in hot sugar so watch your fingers.
 Store nuts in a resealable bag or plastic container until time to serve.